Safety Notice to Member Clubs and Coaches Regarding teaching of racing starts

-- Effective May 1, 2009, USA Swimming’s Board of Directors has modified the racing start rule, 103.2.2 (which already provides that racing starts should only be taught in at least six feet of water) to further clarify that racing starts should only be taught under the direct supervision of a USA Swimming member coach, and to expand the definition of teaching racing starts to make clear that no swimmer who has not been certified as proficient by his or her coach should be performing racing starts into less than six feet of water (revised Rule 103.2.2 is attached).
+- Effective May 1, 2009, USA Swimming’s Board of Directors has modified the racing start rule, 103.2.2 (which already provides that racing starts should only be taught in at least six feet of water) to further clarify that racing starts should only be taught under the direct supervision of a USA Swimming member coach, and to expand the definition of teaching racing starts to make clear that no swimmer who has not been certified as proficient by his or her coach should be performing racing starts into less than six feet of water.

 - The certification process is described on the Racing Start Certification Checklist which was also approved by the Board.
 That document requires that for swimmers age 10 years and under or swimmers with less than one year of experience, the coach must certify that the swimmer has been trained according to the progression set forth on the form. .
 For older or more experienced swimmers, the checklist requires the coach to certify appropriate skill level based on the coach’s observation.
-The required certification is based on the coach’s professional judgment and must be recorded in writing for each swimmer.
+The required certification is based on the coach’s professional judgment and an electronic or paper certification form must be completed for each swimmers.
 The Racing Start Certification Checklist can be downloaded below.
 There is also a FAQ about this process below as well.